 Looks and operates (in basic ways) just like a real flatbed truck.
-Remotes works up to 98' away from vehicle.
+Remote works up to 98-feet away from vehicle.
 Can load other RC vehicles onto its trailer, which also detaches.

-Innovative 5th wheel makes it easy to drive after taking a tumble.
+Innovative fifth wheel makes it easy to drive after taking a tumble.
 Great for performing tricks and flips.
 Inexpensive.
 Sturdy.
 Available in red, green, blue, and black.